neeraj-lad/ctci/README.md

-Solutions for Cracking the Coding Interview
+Solutions for Cracking the Coding Interview - 6th Edition - 189 Programming Questions and Solutions - CareerCup (2015)